Last Updated on February 5, 2024 by Kelly

 The Hilton Hawaiian Village has their own luau, so you don’t even need to leave the property to attend it.
-We didn’t go to this luau because we ended up going to the Royal Hawaiian’s luau (you can read about it here), but here’s a few pieces of information about the Hilton’s luau:
+Here’s a few pieces of information about the Hilton’s luau:

-- At the time of this writing, the luau occurs every Monday, Tuesday, Thursday, and Friday (weather permitting).
-Sunday shows are set to be added starting 6/5/22.
+- At the time of this writing, the luau occurs every Sunday through Thursday.

 Hilton Hawaiian Village Map

 The Ali’i Tower is the Hilton Hawaiian Village’s luxury tower.
 The Ali’i Tower has 15 floors, and we stayed on the 10th floor.
 We stayed in an Ali’i Ocean View room, and we had beautiful views of Waikiki Beach and Diamond Head.
-I originally wanted to stay in an Ali’i Ocean Front room, but they were sold out since we planned our trip last-minute.
-However, I’m really glad we got the partial Ocean View room, because I really liked seeing Diamond Head and Waikiki Beach.
+I originally wanted to stay in an Ali’i Ocean Front room, which faced the beach directly, but they were sold out since we planned our trip last-minute.
+However, I’m really glad we stayed in the partial Ocean View room, because I really liked seeing Diamond Head and Waikiki Beach.
 (And we still got to see the ocean from our room!)